 CRM software like Salesforce can help you create personalized interactions with your customers because it unifies all customer data and provides more context for every interaction.

-It also helps you learn more about who your customers are and offer up solutions for improving customer service beyond answering complaints.
+It also helps you learn more about your customers and offer up solutions for improving customer service beyond answering complaints.

-For example, it might reveal that most of your customer complaints come from one location which could mean that there’s a problem with how customers are treated there.
+For example, it might reveal that most of your customer complaints come from one location, which could mean a problem with how customers are treated there.

-It could also show you that most of your customer complaints come from a certain cohort, which could indicate a problem in your onboarding of these customers.
+It could also show you that most of your customer complaints come from a certain cohort, which could indicate a problem in onboarding these customers.

-A powerful CRM not only allows you to create better and more personalized experiences for your customers but gives additional insights into solving issues and empower your employees to act.
+A robust CRM not only allows you to create better and more personalized experiences for your customers but gives additional insights into solving issues and empowers your employees to act.

 4. Train the right customer service skills

-Great tools won’t improve your customer service if your support team doesn’t know how to interact with customers.
+Great tools won’t improve your customer service if your support team doesn’t interact effectively with customers.

-In fact, bad employee attitude and unfriendly service are two of the most common reasons why customers stop doing business with a company.
+Bad employee attitude and unfriendly service are two of the most common reasons customers stop doing business with a company.

-As the customer-facing part of your organization, a great service team needs to have a few crucial skills in other to consistently provide great service.
+As the customer-facing part of your organization, a great service team needs to have a few crucial skills to consistently provide great service.

 Here are a few crucial skills members of your customer service team need to have to succeed:

-A deep understanding of the product: There’s nothing worse than speaking to a service agent that doesn’t even know what you’re talking about.
-All members of your team should have more than a surface level understanding of your product so they can better help customers.
+A deep understanding of the product: There’s nothing worse than speaking to a service agent that can’t effectively answer your questions.
+All team members should have more than a surface-level understanding of your product so they can better help customers.

-Taking ownership: Mistakes happen and the best customer service agents know how to take responsibility for them.
-Sometimes all the customer wants to hear is an acknowledgment of their problems and a promise that it’ll be resolved.
+Taking ownership: Mistakes happen, and the best customer service agents know how to take responsibility for them.
+Sometimes all the customer wants to hear is an acknowledgment of their problems and a promise that they’ll be resolved.

-Time management: For service agents, time is a crucial yet extremely limited resource.
-Training your support staff on how to adequately manage their time will lead to faster response times and improved customer service.
+Time management: Time is a crucial yet extremely limited resource for service agents.
+Training your support staff to adequately manage their time will lead to faster response times and improved customer service.

 5. Make customer experience part of company culture